+Stakeholder Residential moorings Residential caravans Residential dwellings

+created for this site,

+without significant impact

+on Ivy Lane itself.
+I

+therefore wouldn't

+support this site going

+forward.

-Stakeholder Residential moorings Residential caravans Residential dwellings created for this site, without significant impact on Ivy Lane itself.
-I therefore wouldn't support this site going forward.
-SCC Archaeological Service The site is situated in an area of archaeological potential recorded on the County Historic ical Environment Record (HER), the northern most part of the site is partially within an area recorded as part of a medieval turbary, indicated by account rolls for Flixton-by-Lowestof dated 1355/7 (HER number LWT 153), which is highly suggestive of peat deposits within the immediate area.
+SCC Archaeological Service

+The site is situated in an area of archaeological potential recorded on the County Historic Environment Record (HER), the northern most part of the site is partially within an area recorded as part of a medieval turbary, indicated by account rolls for Flixton-by-Lowestoft dated 1355/7 (HER number LWT 153), which is highly suggestive of peat deposits within the immediate area.

 Within the eastern part of the site runs a series substantial WW2 period defensive system (LWT 284), consisting of an anti-tank ditch, barbed wire obstructions, lines of anti-tank cubes, including pillboxes, gun emplacements, slit trenches and weapon pits running between Oulton Broad, Lowestoft to Pakefield.
 These defences form part of a wider system of defences which encircled Lowestoft (LWT 309).
-Further WW2 defensive system have been recorded to the east and west of the proposed sites, which comprise a search light batter and type 22 pillbox (LWT 268) and the site of a type 22 pillbox along with slit trench and barbed wire obstacles are located to the east of the proposed sites (LWT 271).
+Further WW2 defensive systems have been recorded to the east and west of the proposed sites, which comprise a search light batter and type 22 pillbox (LWT 268) and the site of a type 22 pillbox along with slit trench and barbed wire obstacles are located to the east of the proposed sites (LWT 271).

 To the east of the site is an area of cropmarks of intermittent ditch type features of unknown date (LWT 311).
-Additionally, archaeological excavation near to the site recorde the presence of early medieval archaeology along with preserved fish traps and wood (Ot 040) As a result, there is high potential for the proposed sites to contain archaeological heritag assets, including palaeo-environmental remains and preserved organic archaeological remains. s partially within an area Ils for Flixton-by-Lowestoft e of peat deposits within 2 period defensive system weapon pits running form part of a wider er WW2 defensive systems which comprise a search 22 pillbox along with slit on near to the site recorded • • We would advise trenched archae proposed redline area along with undertaken to inform on the arch need for further archaeological w made on the results of the evalua undertaken at the earliest opport archaeological evaluation, mitiga secured by appropriately worded 218 December 2024). appropriate palaeo-environm naeological potential of the site vork before the commencemen ation.
-SCCAS would recommen tunity, however, we would not tion, reporting, archiving and p ental sampling strategy is es and decisions on the nt of development will be d that this work is be opposed to the public dissemination being Due to the presence of substantia survey of the sites are undertake • ·
+Additionally, archaeological excavation near to the site recorded the presence of early medieval archaeology along with preserved fish traps and wood (OUL 040)

+As a result, there is high potential for the proposed sites to contain archaeological heritage assets, including palaeo-environmental remains and preserved organic archaeological remains.

+We would advise trenched archaeological evaluation, comprising 5% sample of the proposed redline area along with appropriate palaeo-environmental sampling strategy is undertaken to inform on the archaeological potential of the sites and decisions on the need for further archaeological work before the commencement of development will be made on the results of the evaluation.
+SCCAS would recommend that this work is undertaken at the earliest opportunity, however, we would not be opposed to the archaeological evaluation, mitigation, reporting, archiving and public dissemination being secured by appropriately worded conditions in accordance with The NPPF (paras 217 and 218 December 2024).

+Due to the presence of substantial WW2 features SCCAS would strongly recommend a UXO survey of the sites are undertaken prior to the required archaeological works commencing.